 These aching muscles can be extremely painful: your muscles are stiff, hard and sensitive to pressure.
-But there is no need for special treatment.
-After a while, the tiny injuries heal themselves.
+But there is no need to worry!
+The tiny injuries in the muscle tissue heal themselves with time.
 The muscle begins to regenerate after 48 hours at the latest.
 And the pain should have vanished after no more than a week.
 There is no residual damage.

-Important: aching muscles are not bad per se.
-It shows that your muscles are adapting after intensive training.
+What’s more, aching muscles are not bad per se.
+It shows that your muscles are adapting after intensive training, making them more resilient.
 Good training, however, does not necessarily lead to aching muscles.
-Even if you do not feel any pain the following morning, the body still builds muscles provided the stimuli from the training were sufficiently great.
+Even if you do not feel any pain the following morning, your body still builds muscles provided the stimuli from the training were sufficiently great.

 Heat helps to relax tense muscles.
 A visit to the sauna or a warm bath with rosemary or pine needle oil stimulate blood circulation.
-This allows our muscles to recover.
 A warming ointment also helps.

 Whether massages actually support regeneration is a matter of dispute.
 While they stimulate blood circulation and loosen the connective tissues, they can sometimes be an additional source of irritation for the painful muscles.
 But there is nothing to say you shouldn’t gently massage the affected areas yourself as long as it feels comfortable.